CatalinaB10/myportfolio/README.md

 # myportfolio
 Here is a small part of my recent work.
-These are not projects made for a client or a company, they were developed by me to exercise with HTML, CSS , JavaScript and React.js.
+Lately I have been exploring Android Apps development and working with Kotlin, Android SDK, Jetpack Compose  other mobile technologies,  but first I started with basic web sites and try my best to replicate famous pages using HTML, CSS, Bootstrap and JavaScript, also a bit of React.js.
 Latest folder called Figma shows some prototypes for websites with different purposes.
 Please feel free to navigate through the files I had attached to take a closer look to my work.